Light Yagami: Critical reception

+Light has been labeled by fans and critics alike to be an anti-hero due to the moral ambiguity of his actions, while some reviewers consider him to be a villain protagonist.
 Tom S. Pepirium of IGN said that he felt surprised when he learned that some viewers, while watching the series, wanted Light to emerge as the victor of the storyline; Pepirium added that his wife said that she was "kinda rooting for Light".
 Pepirium compared wanting Light to win to "cheering for Kevin Spacey at the end of Seven".
 Pepirium added that Brad Swaile, Light's English-language voice actor, "nails" the "difficult" task of making Light "both likable and hated".
 Jason Charpentier of The Anchor stated that Light's attributes and his role as a main character form "part of what makes Death Note interesting".
 Light was also listed 18th in IGN's 2009 best anime character of all-time list with writer Chris Mackenzie praising how Light is "mesmerizing".
 In 2014, he was placed seventh on IGN's list of greatest anime characters of all-time, with the cite stating that "Light Yagami was the force that drove Death Note and made it a phenomenon".
-He is frequently cited as being an anti-hero and sometimes a villain protagonist.
-Manga artist Katsura Hoshino, a former assistant of Takeshi Obata, has said that she likes the way the Light is often drawn as he gives the appeal of a cool villain.
+Manga artist Katsura Hoshino, a former assistant of Takeshi Obata, has said that she likes the way that Light is often drawn as he gives the appeal of a cool villain.

 Tetsuro Araki, the director of the anime, said that he felt an urge to support and cheer for Light.
 Araki added that Light would have used and killed him if he was one of Light's friends, but the director still believed that Light is "that interesting" and therefore he would have felt an attraction towards Light.
 Pauline Wong of OtakuZone had her opinions of the film portrayal of Light Yagami published in The Star, a Malaysian newspaper.
 In it, Wong says that the "very bishie-status-worthy" Fujiwara portrayed Light with "aplomb and near-perfection, right down to the evil little smile".
 Kitty Sensei, quoted in the same Malaysian article, says that the portrayal of Light in the film is "very faithful to the manga's".
 Tatsuya Fujiwara, the actor who portrayed Light in the films, said that he "could understand" Light's intentions to create a new world even though "murder is a horrible thing".
 Matsuyama describes L and Light as having "such unique characters that they're impossible to understand".
 Erika Toda, the actress who portrayed Misa Amane in the films, described Light's and Misa's actions as "criminal".